-The QDR-IV HP SRAM device is offered in a two-word burst option and is available in ×18 and ×36 bus width configurations.
+The QDR-IV XP SRAM device is offered in a two-word burst option and is available in × 18 and × 36 bus width configurations.

-For a ×18 bus width configuration, there are 22 address bits, and for a ×36 bus width configuration, there are 21 address bits respectively.
+For an ×18 bus width configuration, there are 22 address bits, and for an ×36 bus width configuration, there are 21 address bits respectively.

-An on-chip ECC circuitry detects and corrects all single-bit memory errors, including those induced by soft error events such as cosmic rays, and alpha particles.
-The resulting SER of these devices is expected to be less than 0.01 FITs/Mb, a four-order-of-magnitude improvement over previous generation SRAMs.
+An on-chip ECC circuitry detects and corrects all single-bit memory errors, including those induced by soft error events such as cosmic rays, alpha particles, etc. The resulting SER of these devices is expected to be less than 0.01 FITs/Mb, a four-order-of-magnitude improvement over previous generation SRAMs.